riceissa/issarice.com/wiki/claims-about-ddt.md

 As far as I can tell, Palmer accepts (1), rejects (2), accepts (3), doesn't care about (4), accepts (5), accepts (6), and accepts (7).

+To claim that the lack of use of DDT has "killed millions", I think one must accept (5) to start, but also reject (3) and (7), and maybe also reject (6) because one must believe the cost of DDT is still small enough.

 # See also

 * [Malaria notes]()